gimploo/suyati-ecom-project/README.md

 # suyati-ecom-project

-### Steps to run the front end part of the plugin
+### Steps to the run the front end
 1. cd front-end/
 2. npm install
-3. npm run dev
+3. npm start

 ### Steps to Start the backend
 1. cd ecom_backend/